berntpopp/phenopackets-js/README.md

                             ├── core/
                             │   ├── base.proto
                             │   ├── biosample.proto
-                            │   ├── ... (other core protos)
+                            │   └── ... (other core protos)
                             └── phenopackets.proto
 ```

 ## Complete Workflow

-Here's the complete workflow for using this repository without Git submodules.
+Here's the complete workflow for using this repository with proto files that are stored locally but excluded from Git.

 ### Initial Setup

 1. Clone the repository
-2. Download the proto files
+2. Clone the required proto files
 3. Generate JavaScript code
 4. Use the library